SionHu/CS590TDV/project01/README.md

+# Instruction
+* python 3.* is required to run the server
-# Run the following code to see the pages for each task:
+* run the following command to see the page for each task
 ```
 python3 -m http.server
 ```